ThomasBrazier/PiSlice/README.md

 You can:
 * Estimate directly statistics from appropriate input stream in STDIN (i.e. DNA sequence extracted on your own)
 * Use a more contextual approach from a list of windows coordinates and input data files necessary to extract data (i.e; fasta, gff and/or vcf)
+* Biologically aware computation that is trying to recover automatically the structure of genes (i.e. splicing variants, exon rank, CDS phase and strand)

 Output to STDOUT or files.